spacelift-io/user-documentation/docs/vendors/kubernetes/authenticating.md

 Depending on your exact use-case, you may need to use slightly different versions of the `az login` command.
 This guide outlines two main scenarios.

-{% hint style="info" %}
+!!! info
     Please note that both examples assume that your stack has an `$AKS_CLUSTER_NAME` and `$AKS_RESOURCE_GROUP` environment variable configured containing the name of the AKS cluster and the resource group name of the cluster respectively.
-{% endhint %}

 ### Using the Spacelift Azure Integration